RayJacksonII/EGP-Graphai-Panta/exports/markdown-par/KJV1769/19-PSA.md

 <sup>2</sup> Thy throne [is] established of old: thou [art] from everlasting.
 <sup>3</sup> The floods have lifted up, O LORD, the floods have lifted up their voice; the floods lift up their waves.
 <sup>4</sup> The LORD on high [is] mightier than the noise of many waters, [yea, than] the mighty waves of the sea.
-<sup>5</sup> Thy testimonies are very sure: holiness becometh thine house, O LORD, for ever .
+<sup>5</sup> Thy testimonies are very sure: holiness becometh thine house, O LORD, for ever.
 ## Chapter 94

 <sup>1</sup> O LORD God, to whom vengeance belongeth; O God, to whom vengeance belongeth, shew thyself.